jidunandan/trackR/README.md

 # trackR
 An app which can be used for recording users location over time and displaying it later on screen.

-Build using React Native, Express ,MongoDB.
+Built using React Native(expo), Express ,MongoDB.